 When you take the next step and start identifying problems, when you can go to your boss and say “I’ve noticed this bug that’s losing users to the tune of $3 million a year, shall I go fix it?”, that’s when you’re really providing value.
 The key to productivity is learning how to identify and solve problems—before you ever start coding.

 Unfortunately, most discussions of programming productivity end up focusing purely on technology and skip over these necessary problem-solving skills.
 That’s why they’re “secret”: unless you have a really good manager you’re expected to somehow figure them out on your own.

 Knowing these problem-solving skills can be the difference between working overtime and getting a raise, between taking months to find a new job and quickly getting a job you love.

 I’ve learned these skills over the course of 20 years, but you can learn them far faster by reading my new book, The Secret Skills of Productive Programmers.

-The book’s initial draft is now available for sale, at a lower price than the final release.
-Instead of waiting, you can be get productive faster, while paying less money—and you will also get all future updates to this edition.
+The book’s is now available in draft form.
+Instead of waiting, you can get productive faster, and get all future updates to this edition (delivered via email).

 |Buy the book|

 Hi!
 I’m Itamar.
 I’ve been writing software since 1995 or so.
 As an employee I’ve worked for companies small and big, ranging from 8-person startups to a year at Google as a product manager (my previous employer got acquired).
 And as a consultant I’ve written software for a similarly broad range of companies.

 I wrote this book in the hopes of helping you and other programmers learn the productivity skills that took me decades to learn.